• Skip to primary navigation

 Pope Francis’ Five Finger Prayer

-Pope Francis’ Five Finger Prayer is a way to remember who to pray for.
-Use the link below to download a printable PDF aid for this method of prayer instruction:
+Pope Francis' Five Finger Prayer is a way to remember who to pray for.
+The prayer is below, but a printable PDF with a diagram and instructions is also provided in this article.

 Pope Francis’ Five Finger Prayer